JLama75/GeneBurdenTest/README.md

 Requires to activate VEP conda environment before running scirpt

-4. sbatch submit.2_to_4.sh (will run step2, step3 and step4, user has to input path to annoated vcf within the bash script) For example:
+4. sbatch submit.2_to_4.sh (will run step2, step3 and step4, user has to input path to annotated vcf within the bash script) For example:

 		→ python step2.py $path_to_annotatedVCF